openhwgroup/core-v-verif/docs/CodingStyleGuidelines.md

 4.4.7. *Recommended*: Components should use the `` `uvm_component_utils `` macros to declare configurable variables which perform database lookups during the build phase.
 Such variables should have the `UVM_COMPONENT` flag attached.

 Extending the example from above, the `foo_pkg::env_c` class has a configuration field called "`if_name`".
-Wherever a FOO class needs to get the virtual interface to a `foo_if`, it knows to look in the UVM resource database under the scope `foo_pkg::if`, and the name specified by the `if_name` field.
+Wherever a FOO class needs to get the virtual interface to a `foo_if_t`, it knows to look in the UVM resource database under the scope `foo_pkg::if`, and the name specified by the `if_name` field.
 If the interface was not registered or was registered with a different name, a fatal error prints out and reports that `<UNSPECIFIED>` is not found in the database.

 ```v
 class env_c;